robomq/robomq.io/docs/creatingNewApplication.md

 Now we are going to build our first MQTT application.

 ### Prerequisites
-The Python library we use for this example can be found at <https://eclipse.org/paho/clients/python/>.
-Its source code is at <http://git.eclipse.org/c/paho/org.eclipse.paho.mqtt.python.git/>.
+The Python library we use for this example can be found at <a href="https://eclipse.org/paho/clients/python/" target="_blank">https://eclipse.org/paho/clients/python/</a>.
+Its source code is at <a href="https://git.eclipse.org/c/paho/org.eclipse.paho.mqtt.python.git/" target="_blank">https://git.eclipse.org/c/paho/org.eclipse.paho.mqtt.python.git/</a>.

 You can install it through `sudo pip install paho-mqtt`.